USS United States (1797)

 In 1861, United States was in port at Norfolk when she was seized by the Virginia Navy.
-She was subsequently commissioned into the Confederate navy as CSS United States, but was later scuttled by Confederate forces.
+She was commissioned into the Confederate navy as CSS United States, but was later scuttled by Confederate forces.
 The U.S. Navy raised United States after retaking Norfolk, Virginia, but the aged and damaged ship was not returned to service; instead, United States was held at the Norfolk Navy Yard until she was broken up in December 1865.